-Following a highly successful career in enduro racing, Monster Energy Yamaha Rally Team’s Franco Caimi made the switch to rally competition at the age of 28, impressing the global rally community by securing an eighth-place result at his very first Dakar Rally, in 2017.
+Following his highly successful time in enduro racing, Franco made the switch to rally competition at the age of 28 and immediately impressed the global rally community by securing an eighth-place finish at his very first Dakar Rally, in 2017.

+Later that year, Franco raced to an impressive third overall in the 2017 Merzouga Rally to give the Argentine a confidence boost as he headed to the 2018 Dakar Rally.
 Seventh on the opening stage he remained inside the top-10 during the first five days of competition until exiting the rally early on stage seven.
-In 2019 he hoped to make amends for that misfortune and show his true promise.

 Date of Birth: 19-03-1988